youngkaneda/DemeterWatch/paper/paper.md

 The complete dataset of experiments is available in the repository to further visualization containing forty randomly selected projects outputs, those projects are present at Qualitas.class corpus [@QUALITAS].
-The Table 1 shows how many LoD violations were found in open source projects, some of them are well-known projects used by Java developers:
+Table 1 shows how many LoD violations were found in open source projects, some of them well-known projects used by Java developers:

 |        Name        | Violations found |
 |:------------------:|:----------------:|